Goathemode/DSBA-CPP-2024-Project/README.md

 + Develop a user interface that allows users to input parameters such as the number of clusters, maximum iterations, and convergence threshold.
 + Connect the user interface elements to the corresponding functions for dataset loading, K-Means clustering, and visualization.
 + Implement a widget to add error handling mechanisms that validate user inputs and handle exceptions during dataset loading or clustering.
-+ Implement functionality to save the clustering results and analysis reports to files for future reference.
-+ Test the application with sample datasets to ensure that the K-Means algorithm works correctly and the visualization accurately represents the clustering results.
-+ Document the code with comments and provide instructions on how to use the application for dataset analysis using K-Means clustering.
++ Provide a documentation with comments and instructions on how to use the application.